Miguel-Pezzini/Miguel-Pezzini/README.md

-# Welcome!
+# 👋 Welcome!

-Hello, my name is Miguel.
-I'm an undergraduate student in Computer Engineering and have been studying programming for over 2 years.
-I'm passionate about the field and have various areas of interest.
+Hello, my name is Miguel, and I'm an undergraduate student in Computer Engineering with over 2 years of experience in programming.
+I'm passionate about technology and enjoy exploring various fields within it.

-Lately, I've been studying VueJS with Vuetify for Front-End in web applications.
-I'm also proficient in Back-End with NodeJS and its frameworks: ExpressJS, FastifyJS, and NestJS, using tools like Git and Docker.
-Additionally, I've experience with relational databases such as PostgreSQL and MySQL.
+Recently, I've been diving into VueJS and Vuetify for Front-End development, while also honing my skills in Back-End technologies such as NodeJS, ExpressJS, FastifyJS, and NestJS.
+I work with relational databases like PostgreSQL and MySQL, and I've expanded my expertise to include Java Spring Boot for building robust and scalable back-end applications.
+I'm also familiar with tools like Git and Docker, which are essential in modern development workflows.

 ---